addania/coding/src/pages/Accessing_Props.md

 date: "2019-10-26"
 ---

-There are two ways how to access props passed to a component
+There are two ways how to access props passed to a component.

-a) Using props as argument of the functional component and accessing them with props.name
+**a)** Using props as argument of the functional component and accessing them with <code>props.name</code>

 ```
 const Button = (props) => {